git/git.github.io/rev_news/drafts/edition-58.md

     internship](https://medium.com/@heba.waly).

-  * Miriam Rubio from Barcelona, Spain will be mentored by Christian Couder to work on the `Finish converting `git bisect` from shell to C` project.
+  * Miriam Rubio from Barcelona, Spain will be mentored by Christian Couder to work on the `Finish converting "git bisect" from shell to C` project.
 Miriam also started [blogging about her internship](https://mirucam.gitlab.io/outreachy_blog/).